andermoran/AngularAdvice/README.md

 ### Will do once finished

 ## Note
-I am making this guide as I am learning Angular from
+I am making this guide as I am learning Angular from  [Maximilian Schwarzmüller's Angular Tutorial](https://www.udemy.com/the-complete-guide-to-angular-2/) as well as googling stuff online

 ## Basics
 - Angular (currently on Angular 8) is a framework that allows for dynamic, reactive web applications as well as native mobile applications